MicrosoftDocs/common-data-model-and-service/common-data-model/index.md

 ---
-title: What is the Common Data Model | Microsoft Docs
+title: The Common Data Model | Microsoft Docs
 description: "Common Data Model is a standardized, modular, and extensible collection of data schemas that Microsoft published to help you build, use, and analyze data."
-author: RobertBruckner
+author: TheresaPalmer
 ms.service: powerapps
 ms.reviewer: anneta
 ms.topic: article
-ms.date: 07/24/2018
+ms.date: 11/16/2018
-ms.author: robruc
+ms.author: tpalmer
 ---

-# What is the Common Data Model?
+# The Common Data Model

 If you’ve ever run into challenges with data that’s *nearly* the same or that *should* work together (and then spent significant effort transforming fields and tables to work with your other data), you know that common data elements can save effort, streamline development, and enable faster analytics.
 The Common Data Model (CDM) can provide these capabilities and more with products and services such PowerApps, Power BI, Dynamics 365, and Azure, storing data in conformance with the CDM.